Christianity in China: Since 1949

-Since then, persecution of Christians in China has been sporadic.
-During the Cultural Revolution believers were arrested and imprisoned and sometimes tortured for their faith.
-Bibles were destroyed, churches and homes were looted, and Christians were subjected to humiliation.
+After the Cultural Revolution

+Religions in China began to recover after the economic reforms of the 1970s.
+Beginning in 1978, Deng Xiaoping relaxed policies on the Protestant churches.
+In 1979, the government officially restored the Three-Self Church after thirteen years of non-existence, and in 1980, the China Christian Council (CCC) was formed.
+In the 1980s, the number of Protestants in rural China increased rapidly.
+The number of urban Protestants increased rapidly in the 1990s.

 Several thousand Christians were known to have been imprisoned between 1983 and 1993.
-In 1992 the government began a campaign to shut down all of the unregistered meetings.
-However, government implementation of restrictions since then has varied widely between regions of China and in many areas there is greater religious liberty.
+In 1992, the government began a campaign to shut-down all of the unregistered meetings.
+However, government implementation of restrictions since then has varied widely between regions of China, and in many areas there is greater religious liberty.

-The members of the underground Roman Catholic Church in China, those who do not belong to the official Catholic Patriotic Church and are faithful to the Vatican and the Pope, remain theoretically subject to persecution today.
+The members of the underground Catholic Church in China, those who do not belong to the official Catholic Patriotic Church and are faithful to the Vatican, remain theoretically subject to persecution today.
 In practice, however, the Vatican and the Chinese State have been, at least unofficially, accommodating each other for some time.
 While some bishops who joined the Catholic Patriotic Church in its early years have been condemned and even excommunicated, the entire organization has never been declared schismatic by the Vatican and, at present, its bishops are even invited to church synods like other Catholic leaders.
 Also, many underground clergy and laymen are active in the official Patriotic Church as well.
 Still, there are periods of discomfort between Vatican and the Patriotic Church: Pope Benedict XVI condemned the Patriotic Catholic leaders as "persons who are not ordained, and sometimes not even baptised", who "control and make decisions concerning important ecclesial questions, including the appointment of bishops".
 The Chinese state indeed continues to appoint bishops and intervene in the church's policy (most notably on abortion and artificial contraception) without consulting the Vatican and punishing outspoken dissenters.
-In one notable case that drew international attention, Thaddeus Ma Daqin, the auxiliary bishop of Shanghai whom both the Vatican and Chinese state agreed as the successor to the elderly Aloysius Jin Luxian, the Patriotic Catholic bishop of Shanghai (whom the Vatican also recognized as the coadjutor bishop), was arrested and imprisoned after publicly resigning from his positions in the Patriotic Church in 2012, an act which was considered a challenge to the state control over the Catholic Church in China.
+In one notable case that drew international attention, Thaddeus Ma Daqin, the auxiliary bishop of Shanghai, who both the Vatican and Chinese state agreed as the successor to the elderly Aloysius Jin Luxian, the Patriotic Catholic bishop of Shanghai (who the Vatican also recognized as the coadjutor bishop), was arrested and imprisoned after publicly resigning from his positions in the Patriotic Church in 2012, an act which was considered a challenge to the state control over the Catholic Church in China.

 A Christian spiritual revival has grown in the first decades of the twenty-first century.
 The Communist Party remains officially atheist, and has remained intolerant of churches outside party control.
-Christianity has grown rapidly, reaching 67 million people.
+Christianity has grown rapidly, reaching 67 million people, including those in unofficial churches.
 In recent years, however, the Communist Party has looked with distrust on organizations with international ties; it tends to associate Christianity with what it deems to be subversive Western values, and has closed churches and schools.
 In 2015, outspoken pastors in Hong Kong and their associates on the mainland came under close scrutiny from government officials.